KYVENetwork/kyvejs/README.md

 yarn install
 ```

-To bootstrap and build the entire project:
+Bootstrap and build project:

 ```
 yarn setup
 ```

+Apply your changes and create a Pull Request to `main`.
+Once the team has
+reviewed and approved your PR it can be merged and used.